acclivity/Checkoutapp-Scripts/README.md

     python backup.py "My Store name" ~/testbackup.checkoutbackup

-In case you want to automate the backup and have it run once a day for example you can use cron, or use the GUI application [Cronnix](http://code.google.com/p/cronnix/) to set it up.
+In case you want to automate the backup and would like to run it once a day for example you can use cron, or use the GUI application [Cronnix](http://code.google.com/p/cronnix/) to set it up.